MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/logging-in.md

 In early 2021, we changed the login method from a password to Lightspeed's single sign-on.
 You can now sign in to the app's **Settings** directly from the Lightspeed eCom store.
 You don't need to click or tap the **Login** button.

-To sign in using Lightspeed's single sign-on, follow these steps:
+To sign in using Lightspeed single sign-on, follow these steps:

 Step 1: Sign in to the **Admin** section of your Lightspeed store.